 The theory explains how we achieve our mission to encourage people to embrace their empathy for animals and move toward a plant-based diet.
 It also supports our vision of a world where all animals, human and non-human, can thrive.

-The new strategic plan reflects a new concept for how we grow our movement.
-Through our CAA programs, events, and activities, we are facilitating a cyclical process of increasing awareness, building community, empowering advocates, and creating change.
-This process continues to focus on individual change and adds the dimension of working with institutions to reduce animal consumption.
-Here’s a graphic that shows this concept for creating change:
+The theory of change reflects how we grow our movement.
+Through our CAA programs, events, and activities, we facilitate a cyclical process of increasing awareness, building community, empowering advocates, and creating change.
+This process continues to focus on both individual and institutional change to reduce animal consumption.

-If you believe in our mission and our strategic plan, we encourage you to get involved.
+If you believe in our mission and our theory of change, we encourage you to get involved.
 Sign up to give steady support through a recurring donation and sign up for one of our upcoming volunteer opportunities.
 We thank you for all the ways that you speak up for animals!